-Academic and program advisement are available by walk-in or appointment by calling 505.925.8560.
+Academic and program advisement appointments are available through LoboAchieve in Loboweb.
+Students may also call 505-925-8560 to set up an appointment.
+Walk-in advisement is available daily for quick questions or issues.
 Students with 26 or fewer completed credit hours (excluding developmental courses) must see an academic advisor before registering, adding or dropping classes.
 However, all students are urged to review course selections with an academic advisor prior to registration.

-Students who have decided upon a UNM-Valencia or UNM degree major are encouraged to meet with UNM-Valencia academic advisors to develop a program of study plan and to make sure that steady progress is being made towards completion of the degree.
+Students who have decided upon a UNM-Valencia or UNM degree major are encouraged to meet with UNM-Valencia academic advisors to develop a degree pathway and to make sure that steady progress is being made towards completion of the degree.

-Students who have not yet decided on a specific degree program should meet with an academic advisor to review education goals prior to registration.
+Students who have not yet decided on a specific degree program should meet with an academic advisor to review degree pathways prior to registration.
 Academic advisors can refer students to career services for assessments and career information.
 However, program and course selections are ultimately the student's responsibility.

 Academic advisors can help in many different areas, not only scheduling classes.
-If you have questions about grades or grading options, grade point average, applying to graduate, transferring to main campus or other schools, or any other related issues or university policies, an academic advisor can help get the information you need.
+If you have questions about grades or grading options, grade point average, applying to graduate, transferring to main campus or other schools, or any other related issues or university policies, an academic advisor can help you get the information you need.